pupil-labs/pupil-docs/developer-docs/plugin-guide.md

 Things to keep in mind:

-- `g_pool` is an abbreviation to "global pool", a system wide container full of stuff passed to all plugins.
+- `g_pool` is an abbreviation for "global pool", a system wide container full of stuff passed to all plugins.
 - if the base plugin is a system (always alive) plugin:
   - remember to close the base plugin at the `__init__` method of the inheriting plugin with `base_plugin.alive = False`.
 You should find the `base_plugin` inside `g_pool.plugins` ;
   - remember to dereference the base plugin at the end of the file with `del base_plugin` to avoid repetition in the user plugin list;